Investigation of Rockwell Automation, Inc. (ROK) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, March 27, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Rockwell Automation, Inc. (“Rockwell,” or the “Company”) (NYSE: ROK) complied with federal securities laws.
+ATLANTA, March 27, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Rockwell Automation, Inc. ("Rockwell," or the "Company") ROK complied with federal securities laws.
 On May 3 2022, Rockwell reported results for the second quarter ended March 31, 2022 and announced that it was reducing its fiscal year 2022 outlook, citing supply chain constraints.
-Following this news, the price of the Company’s stock dropped.
+Following this news, the price of the Company's stock dropped.

 If you purchased Rockwell stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/rockwell/ discuss your legal rights.